Info updated October 19, 2021

-In August, we let you know that our Board & Staff would be reassessing local pandemic conditions, and our safety guidelines, as we planned for the return to weekly, in-person worship in September.
+Over the Summer, we let you know that our Board & Staff would be reassessing local pandemic conditions, and our safety guidelines, as we planned for the return to weekly, in-person worship.

-As of today, we are still planning to hold our second “sneak preview” service, both online and in-person, at 10am this Sunday, September 5th.
-However, we’ve made a few additions to the in-person guidelines from our August 15th service.
-We’ve also clarified the conditions under which WellSprings may choose to suspend in-person Sunday services again, this Fall.
+As a result, we’ve made a few additions to the in-person guidelines.
+We’ve also clarified the conditions under which WellSprings may choose to suspend in-person Sunday services again.

 Here’s what’s changing:

 - An RSVP Is Now Required.
 To help us provide reliable distancing and good ventilation in Bell Hall, we ask that you let us know if you plan to attend in person.
 Each week, we’ll share an RSVP link on our website, in the Wednesday Weekly e-mail, and on social media.
 The earlier the better – but you can sign up anytime before Sunday morning.
 Here is the link for this Sunday, September 5: https://www.signupgenius.com/go/10C094DAEAB2FA4FD0-inperson